Dame Sarah Storey wins 17th gold to become Britain’s most successful Paralympian

 The 43-year-old was already more decorated than swimmer Kenny going into her third and final event of the Games owing to a greater haul of medals, which ahead of the race stood at 27 to his 18.

-The former swimmer – whose first five golds came in the pool – has now won all 13 bike events entered dating back to her Games debut on two wheels in Beijing in 2008.
+The former swimmer – whose first five golds came in the pool, beginning at Barcelona ’92 – has now won all 13 bike events entered dating back to her Games debut on two wheels in Beijing in 2008.

+“I couldn’t have imagined having eight Games, let alone winning medals at every Games, and 17 of those medals being gold,” she said.

+“I just wanted to be a British athlete, I wanted to compete for my country for as long as I possibly could, and to still be going strong in Games number eight is truly amazing.

+“I never felt a weight on my shoulders.
+It is the sweetest feeling to know that I go back to my room and there’s a couple of gold medals in the safe to put this one with and that makes that tally very real then.”

-Despite that prolonged period of dominance, she warned ahead of the 78km race that victory was far from a formality.
+Despite prolonged dominance, Storey warned ahead of the 78km race that victory was far from a formality.

 And her prediction proved accurate.